-Caffeine: America’s Drug Turns Healthy and May Help Weight Loss
+Caffeine: America’s Drug Turns Healthy and Helps Dieting

 More than half of all American adults consume more than 300 milligrams (mg) of caffeine every day, making it America’s most popular drug.
-Caffeine is a natural component of chocolate, coffee and tea, and is used as an added energy boost in most colas and energy drinks.
+It is a natural component of chocolate, coffee, and non-herbal tea.
+It is used as an added energy boost in most colas and energy drinks.
 It’s also found in diet pills and some over-the-counter pain relievers and medicines.
 But coffee is the main source of caffeine for most people.

-Bennet Weinberg has written two books on coffee the most recent “The Caffeine Advantage.”
+Bennet Weinberg has written two books on coffee, the most recent is titled “The Caffeine Advantage.”
 Weinberg says caffeine is the world’s most popular drug.
-“If coffee didn’t contain any caffeine, would it be the popular beverage … the dominant beverage that it is in our culture?’” asks Weinberg.
+“If coffee didn’t contain any caffeine, would it be the popular beverage … the dominant beverage that it is in our culture?” asks Weinberg.
 “Well there’s no question it would not be.
 You know, it can’t be a coincidence that all the most popular drinks on earth, which taste quite different from each other, all contain caffeine.”
-The U.S. Food and Drug Administration list caffeine as a “multiple purpose generally recognized as safe food substance”.
+The U.S..
+Food and Drug Administration lists caffeine as a “multiple purpose generally recognized as safe food substance”.

 Hormonal Basis of Caffeine Interaction with the Body

 Adrenaline, which acts as a chemical messenger between cells, was the first hormone to be identified.
-Intense fear, anger or stress mobilizes adrenaline from the adrenal gland providing us with energy, increase our blood flow, respiration and heart rate.
+Intense fear, anger, or stress mobilizes adrenaline from the adrenal gland.
+It provides us with energy, increases our blood flow, respiration, and heart rate.
 As it stimulates the brain, it shuts down less vital functions such as digestion, and salivation.

 Caffeine works by stimulating adrenaline levels all over the body.
-Two cups of coffee contain 250 mg. of caffeine enough to triple adrenaline in the blood.
-A single eight-ounce cup of regular brewed coffee has about 150 mg of caffeine.
+Two cups of coffee contain 190 mg of caffeine.
+That’s enough to triple the amount of adrenaline in the blood.
+A single eight-ounce cup of regular brewed coffee has about 95 mg.
 Espresso has about double the caffeine of regular coffee.
-Tea has about one-third, at 50 mg or less per cup.
-A 12-ounce can of soda (cola) has about the same caffeine as a cup of tea, a little less than 50 mg.
+Regular black tea has about one-third, at 47 mg or less per cup.
+A 12-ounce can of soda (cola) has about the same amount as a cup of tea – a little less than 50 mg.
 Chocolates contain caffeine, ranging from 5 to 35 mg per ounce.

 Caffeine Fools Our Brains

 Our brain thinks caffeine looks like adenosine.
-Caffeine, therefore, binds to the adenosine receptors which has the effect of blocking the slow down effects of adenosine.
-That’s why a shot of coffee late in the afternoon gives us energy, the normal rise in adenosine as the result of working all day is blocked at the cellular level.
+Therefore, it binds to the adenosine receptors which has the effect of blocking the slow down effects of adenosine.
+That’s why a shot of coffee late in the afternoon gives us energy.
+The normal rise in adenosine as the result of working all day is blocked at the cellular level.
 Nerve cells begin to fire when adenosine is blocked.
 Thinking there must be an emergency somewhere, the adrenal gland makes adrenaline and all of the side effects of caffeine occur.

 Side Effects of Too Much Caffeine:

-How Caffeine’s Helps Weight Loss and is Healthy
+How Caffeine Helps Weight Loss and is Healthy

 Since coffee is the main source of caffeine worldwide, the safety of caffeine has been obtained from numerous coffee studies: